đź“– REAL RECOVERY STORIES

 David’s addiction affected multiple AI platforms: “Every day, David talks to LLMs, like Claude and ChatGPT, for coding, story writing, and therapy sessions.
 What began as a tool gradually morphed into an obsession.”

-The professional impact was severe: “There were days I should’ve been working, and I would spend eight hours on AI crap,” he told 404 Media.
-Once, he showed up to a client meeting with an incomplete project.
-They asked him why he hadn’t uploaded any code online in weeks, and he said he was still working on it.
+“There were days I should’ve been working, and I would spend eight hours on AI crap.
+Once, I showed up to a client meeting with an incomplete project.
+They asked why I hadn’t uploaded any code online in weeks.”

 Personal Relationship Damage